athaddius/STIRHoloscan/README.md

 It will output the maximum, 99.9 percentile, 99 percentile, 95 percentile and average end-to-end latency.
 We will use a combination of these numbers to evaluate on the efficiency metric.

+### Submission
+For the evaluation, we expect participants to submit docker images that can be run in the same manner as `rundocker.sh` above.
+Use this codebase to begin, and set up your Dockerfile to import your model.
+Include the engine and anything that is needed for your model in this docker image.
+We will be running it with `./rundocker.sh`, verifying the model and then analyzing the `timestamps.log` file that it outputs.

 ## Holoscan